 6. Remove from the heat and add the coconut oil, cinnamon and optional honey.

-7. In a large food processor, blend the raisin mixture to form a smooth paste.
+7. In the blender vibe system or food processor, blend the raisin mixture to form a smooth paste.

-8. Add half the nuts and blend until they are a grainy paste.
+8. Add half the nuts and pulse until they are a grainy paste.
 You might need to stop to scrape down the sides a few times.